 What is Black Treacle?

 Black treacle is an extremely thick, dark, sugar syrup containing cane molasses to create a special somewhat bitter flavor.
 Black treacle, however, is less bitter than pure molasses so when used as a substitute should be used sparingly.
 You can read more about molasses here.

 How is Treacle Made

-After refining sugar, the uncrystallised syrup which remains is made into treacle.
+After sugar is refined, the uncrystallized syrup which remains is made into treacle.

 What are the Different Types of Treacle?

-There are different types of treacle, Black is only one, Golden Syrup is a lighter-coloured type of treacle and often substituted with corn syrup in recipes where black treacle is not available.
+Golden Syrup is the most common type of treacle.
+It is a lighter colored type of treacle and often substituted with corn syrup in recipes where black treacle is not available.
 It's sweeter than Black Treacle which has a darker color and slightly bitter flavor.

 The History of Golden Syrup and Black Treacle

 In 1950, the black treacle product was launched by Tate and Lyle with the treacle sold in tins similar to golden syrup ones, only with a red background instead of green.
-Today, more than a million tins leave the East London factory and as well as home consumption, are exported across the globe to lovers of the sweet, sticky stuff and bakers.
+Today, more than a million tins leave the East London factory a year and are exported across the globe to lovers of the sweet, sticky stuff and bakers alike.

 Popular British Recipes Which Use Black Treacle and Golden Syrup